Awesomerly/roblox_trade_utilities/README.md

 ![Graph](https://i.imgur.com/m4UhZpS.png)

-## THIS PROGRAM IS OUTDATED.
-THE LAST TIME I RAN THIS WAS IN 2021
+## THIS PROGRAM IS OUTDATED AND UNSUPPORTED.
+DO NOT ASK ME FOR HELP USING THIS.

 ## Description
 This program helped me make a ton of robux a few years ago.
 It has some automated routines to interact with the roblox economy.
 A lot of the ideas for this came from a friend of mine.